 Each test includes sample collection tools, video, and written instructions, and prepaid return-shipping labels.
 The test kits are produced by LetsGetChecked and are sent to CLIA, CPA, INAB approved, and/or CAP-accredited labs.
 Tests are reviewed within 2-5 business days by a medical team.

 Results are delivered to customers by a nurse.
 Results can also be accessed through LetsGetChecked’s secure platform from any device, or through their mobile app (available as an Apple App Store download, or is available for download on Google Play).

 Recently, LetsGetChecked has offered Coronavirus (COVID-19) testing for individuals and corporations, though the tests are currently only available in the US and UK.

 Review of LetsGetChecked’s Science: Biomarkers

 LetsGetChecked, like many competing at-home health and wellness testing companies, uses biomarkers to analyze health conditions.
-Biomarkers are organic substances, such as metabolites or hormones that can identify diseased states in a patient, and track various conditions like liver and kidney function or vitamin/mineral deficiencies.
+Biomarkers are organic substances, such as metabolites or hormones that can identify diseased states in a patient, and track various conditions like liver and kidney function or vitamin/mineral deficiencies (Vitamin B12 test and Vitamin D test).
 To measure the relevant biomarkers, the majority of tests sold by LetsGetChecked require a small blood sample.
 However, some tests can be done with only a urine sample or vaginal swab.